mugnozzo/simple-html-cash-counter/README.md

 # simple-html-cash-counter
-A simple html page that count money
+A simple html page that counts money